justusthane/grav-justus.ws/user/pages/11.todo/default.md

 - [ ] Add /now page
 - [ ] Add "How does this site work?" page
 - [ ] Self-composting page?
+   - Define the entire page (save maybe nav and a brief message?) in a single template
+   - Delete one character out of the template every time the page is loaded
 - [ ] "Slow Story": use a neural network or something to generate a story at a speed of one word per day
     - I definitely don't know how to do this, but I like the idea and it might be fun to figure out?
 - [ ] Cybersecurity for regular folks